HTML Elements

 Data Attributes

 Data attributes have special support.
-Because their names contain hyphens, access via properties and methods is not so elegant,
+Since their names contain hyphens, accessing them via properties and methods isn't as elegant, so there's a dedicated data() method:

 $el = Html::el('input');